We're an affiliate

 So, why do cats scratch around their food?

-While these assumptions could be accurate for some individual cats, the primary reasons for this unusual behavior are attached to the feline ancestral lineage.
+The primary reasons for this unusual behavior are attached to the feline ancestral lineage.

 As you already know, cats are predators and not scavengers.
 Wildcats had a set of behaviors that made them survive with higher predators.